bellalee03/gc-ai-agent-ollama/README.md

 All examples and sample data are fictional.

-Final pricing and business decisions should always be reviewed by a human user.
+The agent is designed to assist RFQ intake and review.
+Final pricing, hazmat classification, and business decisions should always be reviewed by a human user.